I'm Short, Not Stupid Presents: 'I Am John Wayne'

 I know what you’re thinking, <i>That’s a black guy riding a horse, not John Wayne</i>.
 You’re right.
 Christina Choe’s short film depicts a metaphorical version of the Wild West, which happens to be Brooklyn.

 I know what you’re thinking, That’s a black guy riding a horse, not John Wayne.
 You’re right, because Christina Choe’s short film, I Am John Wayne, depicts a metaphorical vision of the Wild West, which happens to be Brooklyn.
 The film opens with a memorial to the protagonist Taco’s best friend who was shot in a street dispute.
-The setup mimics “typical Wayne,” but the short's events progress differently.
+The intro mimics “typical Wayne,” but after that, the short's events progress differently.
 There are pictures of Taco and his friend riding on horses, having fun, and enjoying the good life.
 That good life, however, seems to only exist in the pictures.

 Taco embodies John Wayne’s most famous beliefs, “A man ought’a do what he thinks is best,“ and “Talk low, talk slow, and don't say too much.”
 Most importantly he rejects violence for the sake of revenge.
 He celebrates his friend and pays his respects in a dignified way because as the Duke says, “Life's hard.
 It's even harder when you're stupid.”
 (I could do these quotes all day.)